New kidney transplant approach could eliminate need for lifelong immune drugs, doctors say

 It’s unclear whether the new kidneys will last a lifetime.

-"There are many other types of kidney diseases where the body is still producing factors to damage tht kidney," Rabb said.
-"Even though you don’t have immunosuppression, the original disease could recur."
+“There are many other types of kidney diseases where the body is still producing factors to damage that kidney,” Rabb said.
+“Even though you don’t have immunosuppression, the original disease could recur.”

-Future advancements based on these cases are likely to hinge on scientistss'ability to see if they can get the method to work for patients who have fully functioning T-cells, and therefore a more robust immune system to overcome.
+Future advancements based on these cases are likely to hinge on scientists’ ability to see if they can get the method to work for patients who have fully functioning T cells, and therefore a more robust immune system to overcome.

 Still, the new research “gives us a lot of hints as to how this can be accomplished through future studies in people that do have normal T cell systems,” Tevar of UPMC said.